-Crop breeders are reluctant to select parental lines from thousands of available germplasm lines without knowing their performance especially for quantitative traits which are highly environment sensitive.
-Selecting a few lines from these vast pools of germplasm is like searching for a needle in a hay stack.
-Obviously it is more appropriate and attractive to have a small sample of a few hundred germplasm lines, based on critical evaluation, representing the entire diversity of the species.
+Crop breeders are reluctant to select parental lines from thousands of available germplasm lines without knowing their performance especially for quantitative traits, which are highly environment sensitive.
+Selecting a few lines from these vast pools of germplasm is like searching for a needle in a haystack.
+Obviously, it is more appropriate and attractive to have a small sample of a few hundred germplasm lines, based on critical evaluation, representing the entire diversity of the species.
 Genomic tools such as molecular markers developed as mentioned above may be useful to select such a representative set of diversity that can be useful in breeding programme (Glaszmann et al., 2010).

+Genetic diversity studies

-Genetic diversity studies: Almost all kind of molecular markers have been used for analysis of genetic diversity in chickpea germplasm.
-Majority of these studies however employed RAPD and AFLP markers.
-Although a limited number of genotypes were used for diversity analyses in majority of these studies, the main outcome of these studies was availability of a low level of genetic diversity in cultivated germplasm as compared to wild species.
-Details on some of these studies have been provided in Table S1.
+Almost all kind of molecular markers have been used for analysis of genetic diversity in chickpea germplasm.
+Majority of these studies, however, employed random amplification of polymorphic DNA and AFLP markers.
+Although a limited number of genotypes were used for diversity analyses in majority of these studies, the main outcome of these studies was availability of a low level of genetic diversity in cultivated germplasm compared with wild species.
+Some of these studies have been mentioned in supplementary Table S1 (available online only at http://journals.cambridge.org).

-Some diversity studies have also provided a general consensus about the members of the first crossability group which contains C. arietinum along with C. reticulatum (Ahmad, 1999; Iruela et al., 2002; Rajesh et al., 2002; Sudupak et al., 2002, 2004; Javadi and Yamaguchi, 2004;

-Nguyen et al., 2004), suggested to be the annual progenitor of chickpea (Ladizinsky and Adler, 1976), and C. echinospermum, suggested to have played a significant role in the evolution of cultivated chickpea (Tayyar and Waines, 1996).
+Some diversity studies have also provided a general consensus about the members of the first crossability group, which contains C. arietinum along with C. reticula-tum (Ahmad, 1999; Iruela et al., 2002; Rajesh et al., 2002; Sudupak et al., 2002, 2004; Javadi and Yamaguchi, 2004; Nguyen et al., 2004), suggested to be the annual progenitor of chickpea (Ladizinsky and Adler, 1976), and C. echinos-permum, suggested to have played a significant role in the evolution of cultivated chickpea (Tayyar and Waines, 1996).
 The second crossability group contained C. bijugum, C. judaicum and C. pinnatifidum (Ahmad, 1999; Sudupak et al., 2002, 2004; Sudupak, 2004; Nguyen et al., 2004).
-The last three species, C. yamashitae, C. chorassanicum and C. cuneatum, were either not included in many studies or were differentially positioned with respect to the cultivated germplasm.
+The last three species, C. yamashitae,

+C. chorassanicum and C. cuneatum, were either not included in many studies or differentially positioned with respect to the cultivated germplasm.

-Allelic diversity in the global chickpea composite collection: A composite collection of 3000 lines, representing a wide spectrum of genetic diversity captured from the entire collection of chickpea germplasm preserved in ICRISAT and ICARDA genebanks was developed by Upadhyaya et al. (2006a).
-The composite collection which includes core and mini core collections was genotyped using 48 SSR markers, and field evaluated for seven qualitative and 17 quantitative descriptors.
+Allelic diversity in the global chickpea composite collection

+A composite collection of 3000 lines, representing a wide spectrum of genetic diversity captured from the entire collection of chickpea germplasm preserved in the ICRISAT and ICARDA genebanks, was developed by Upadhyaya et al. (2006a).
+The composite collection that includes core and mini core collections was genotyped using 48 SSR markers and field evaluated for seven qualitative and 17 quantitative descriptors.
 A total of 1683 alleles were detected, 935 rare and 748 common alleles.
 Gene diversity varied from 0.533 to 0.974.
 Kabuli as a group were genetically more diverse than other seed types.
-Several group-specific unique alleles were detected: 104 in kabuli, 297 in desi, and 69 in wild Cicer; 114 each in West Asia and Mediterranean, 117 in South and South East Asia, and 10 in African region accessions.
+Several group-specific unique alleles were detected: 104 in kabuli, 297 in desi and 69 in wild Cicer; 114 each in West Asia and the Mediterranean; 117 in South and Southeast Asia; ten in African region accessions (Upadhyaya et al., 2008).